kellydunn/golang-geo/README.md

      // You can also find a point after transposing another a certain distance(km) with a certain bearing(degrees) p2 := p.PointAtDistanceAndBearing(7.9, 45)

+     // You can also find the Haversine Distance between two points distance := p.Haversine(p2)
 }
 ```